ArthurCh/ocp-on-azure/README.md

 BASTION_HOST | ocp-bastion | Name of the Bastion host
-OCP_MASTER_HOST | ocp-master | Name of the OpenShift Master host OCP_INFRA_HOST | ocp-infra | Name of the OpenShift Infrastructure host VNET_CREATE | Yes | Create a separate VNET or use an existing VNET (Values: Yes or No).
+OCP_MASTER_HOST | ocp-master | Name of the OpenShift Master host OCP_INFRA_HOST | ocp-infra | Name of the OpenShift Infrastructure host VNET_RG_NAME | rh-ocp39-rg | Name of the Azure Resource Group where the Virtual Network will be deployed VNET_CREATE | Yes | Create a separate VNET or use an existing VNET (Values: Yes or No).
 If set to 'No', resource group and virtual network should already exist.
 VNET_NAME | ocpVnet | Name of the VNET
 VNET_ADDR_PREFIX | 192.168.0.0/16 | Network segment for virtual network